 Copyright, Fair Use, and Library Reserves

 The Libraries adhere to US copyright law (title 17 of the US Code).
 Section 107 of the copyright law, the Fair Use Doctrine, provides the guiding principle behind the Libraries' reserve collections.
 Section 108 deals with reproduction by libraries and archives, and may, in some cases, have bearing upon our ability to use photocopies for reserves.
-We endorse the Guidelines for Electronic Reserves from the University System of Georgia.

 Fair Use information

 Fair use is stipulated in section 107 of Title 17 of the U.S. Code.
 It states:

 Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies of phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
 In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include:

 - The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes.

 - The amount and substantiality of the portion used in relationship to the work as a whole.

 - The effect of the use on the potential market for the work.

 For some more help thinking about how your class materials fit into this complex section of the copyright law, you might visit the Columbia University Copyright Advisory Office site.